chapppy/Firmware-for-Relay-Card/README.md

 PC7, PC8 is enabled.
 All others are disabled.

 ## Change configuration of PIN
-Change configuration of single pin.
+It change configuration of single pin.
 Command: `Configure x, MOD0, MOD1\r`
 x stand for symbolic name of pin.
 MODx see in tables below.